 This course is intended for students planning on enrolling in AP courses and attending a four-year college.

 The course will explore important ideas in philosophy, politics, and other areas from a variety of time periods and in a variety of genres.
+Students will build critical reading skills by interacting with and applying concepts from complex texts.
 Advanced composition will be a primary focus.
 Vocabulary and grammar will be taught in the context of reading and writing.
 (NCAA Core Course)